 The program’s top goal is excellence in patient care.
 This emphasis is reflected, in part, by the rankings of its two primary hospitals: Barnes-Jewish Hospital was ranked 15th in the nation by U.S. News & World Report Report during 2013-2014 in its Best Hospitals category and St. Louis Children's Hospital was ranked 6th by U.S. News among Best Children's Hospitals for 2013-2014.

 The training program also provides outstanding opportunities in research within the Department of Surgery, the laboratories of other clinical or basic science departments in the medical school, or external institutions such as the National Institutes of Health.
-Residents also can utilize their two to three laboratory years – between their PGY2 and PGY3 years – earning other degrees such as a master's in business administration, master's in public health, or a master of population health sciences degree.
+Residents also can utilize their two to three laboratory years – between their PGY2 and PGY3 years – earning other degrees such as a master of business administration degree, a master of population health sciences degree for expertise in clinical outcomes research, or a master of public health degree.

 Meanwhile, the faculty – which is involved in a wide array of research and clinical specialties – provides both strong support for the program and mentoring for residents.